310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% bubble Midori sigh %}
 Um, okay… I still dunno anything about you though, Shinkai-senpai…

-I don't even know why us Ryuseitai and the members of Akatsuki have decided to compete through fishing…
+I don’t even know why us Ryuseitai and the members of Akatsuki have decided to compete through fishing…
 {% endbubble %}

 {% bubble Souma v3 %}